×

 We asked people living in Rimini to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Rimini, you should pack a variety of clothing suitable for the Mediterranean climate, including lightweight clothing for the hot summers and warmer clothing for the cooler winters.
 Don't forget to pack a good pair of walking shoes for exploring the city and a swimsuit for the beach.
 You should also pack any necessary prescription medications, along with a copy of your prescription.
 It's also a good idea to bring a basic first aid kit.
 If you plan on cooking, consider packing some of your favorite non-perishable spices or condiments that may be hard to find in Italy.
 Remember to bring all necessary travel documents, such as your passport, visa, and any necessary work or study documents.
 Pack a plug adapter for your electronics, as Italy uses a different type of plug than many other countries.
 If you're planning on driving in Italy, bring your driver's license and an international driving permit.
-Lastly, consider packing a few personal items to make your new place feel like home, such as photos or small mementos," said one expat in Rimini.
+Lastly, consider packing a few personal items to make your new place feel like home, such as photos or small mementos," explained one expat living in Rimini, Italy.

 Italian For A WhileItalian For A While